V4Fire/Client/src/components/global/g-hint/README.md

   })
 ```

-### Global flyweight tooltip is based on pseudo attributes
+### Global tooltip styles based on data attributes

-Just add `g-hint` classes to any node and provide the hint message into the `data-hint` attribute.
+Just add the `g-hint` classes to any node and provide a hint message in the `data-hint` attribute.

 ```
 - namespace [%fileName%]